kalnode/eimu/README.md

 4. In your Strapi plugins config, add an entry for this plugin (see below)
 5. Build Strapi, via `strapi build` in Strapi root
 6. Run Strapi, via `strapi develop` in Strapi root
+7. Alternatively: For hot-reload, run Strapi with `strapi develop --watch-admin` and also run `tsc -p tsconfig.server.json -w` in the plugin folder
-7. Open Strapi and observe the plugin; you should see it in the navigation plugins section: "EIMU"
+8. Open Strapi and observe the plugin; you should see "EIMU" in the plugins section of the Strapi dashboard navigation

 **.env variables**